Last updated: May 29, 2023

 Negative never equals positive

-If there is a colored line in the control region and none in the test region, the result is positive.
+Therefore, if there is a colored line in the control region and not one in the test region, the drug test is positive.
+If there is a line in the test region—even a very faint line—it’s a negative result.

-This said, no matter how faint the line is in the test region, it’s still negative.
-Fretting parents and nervous employees often mistake a faint line as meaning a small amount of the drug still remains in the system.
+Fretting parents and nervous employees often mistake a faint line meaning a small amount of the drug remains in the system.
+So, we’ll reiterate just for good measure.
+No matter how faint the line is in the test region, the drug test is negative.

 Popping positive